-Since it is easily available and has such great taste, it is liked by almost everyone.
-It has very low-fat content so it’s always a part of people’s dietary plans.
+Since it’s easily available and has such great taste, eggplant is liked by almost everyone.
+It has a very low-fat content so it’s always a part of people’s dietary plans.

 In this section, I’ll talk about the most popular and in-demand eggplant recipes.